aws-solutions-library-samples/guidance-for-developing-infrastructure-as-code-templates-from-architecture-diagrams-on-aws/README.md

 2. **ECS Service Validation**
    - In the Amazon ECS console, verify:
-     - The `a2a-ECS-Cluster` is in **ACTIVE** status
+     - The `ECS-Cluster` is in **ACTIVE** status
-     - There are running tasks for the `A2A-AI-FrontEndStack-a2aALBfargateserviceService` family
+     - There are running tasks for the `A2A-AI-FrontEndStack-ALBfargateserviceService` family
      - The number of healthy tasks matches the desired count

 3. **Load Balancer Check**
    - In the EC2 Console under Load Balancers:
-     - Confirm the Application Load Balancer (`A2A-AI-a2aAL`) is healthy
+     - Confirm the Application Load Balancer (`A2A-AI-AL`) is healthy
      - The associated target group shows healthy ECS tasks as registered targets

 4. **Web Application Access**
-   - Retrieve the CloudFront URL from:
+   - Retrieve the ALB DNS name from:
      - The **Outputs** tab of the `A2A-AI-FrontEndStack` in CloudFormation
-     - Or from the CloudFront console under the Distribution - Distribution domain name
+     - Or from the Load Balancer console under DNS name
-   - Access the application via the URL.
-Creation of a new Cognito user will be required for first time access.
+   - Access the application via `http://<ALB-DNS-NAME>`
+   - **Note:** The application is accessible over HTTP only.
+Ensure your browser is not redirecting to HTTPS if you encounter connection issues.

-> Allow approx. 5 minutes after stack completion for ECS service initialization and container provisioning.
+> Allow 5–7 minutes after stack completion for ECS service initialization and container provisioning.
 The ALB health checks may take 2–3 minutes to show healthy status after tasks become active.

-## Running the Solution
+## Running the Guidance
 1. Navigate to the web page
-2. Upload a high quality PNG image of a AWS Architecture diagram for any AWS architecture
+2. Upload a high quality PNG image of a AWS Architecture diagram for any Data Platform type architecture.
+These are generally derived from the AWS Modern Data Architecture Framework - reflecting capabilities for streaming, ETL, ingestion type architectures encompassing AWS Data, Analytics and Database services.
+A folder of architecture diagram samples has been provided in this repo.
 3. A2A AI will first analyse the drawing and provide a response to the answer with a description of what it sees, also initiating the workflow for code synthesis in parallel.
 4. Once the code synthesis is completed, the results will be uploaded to the code output S3 bucket under a folder named with the date and time of the event.
 If email addresses were added to the SNS topic, then a completion notification with a link to download the code from S3 will also be recieved.